 Claudia Comte

-Claudia Comte was born in 1983 in Grancy, Switzerland.
-She lives and works in Basel, Switzerland.
+Born in 1983 in Grancy, Switzerland.
+Lives and works in Basel, Switzerland.

-Passionate about using art as a tool to connect marine conservation, policy change and climate education, she has collaborated with several organizations on projects, including a residency and underwater commission developed with TB21-Academy in 2019 to raise awareness of coral health around the Alligator Head Foundation in Jamaica.
+Passionate about using art as a tool for marine conservation, policy change, and climate education, Comte has collaborated with various organizations on impactful projects.
+In 2019, she undertook a residency and an underwater commission with TB21-Academy to raise awareness of coral health around the Alligator Head Foundation in Jamaica.

 Available artwork